-certain types of crops or any ornamental plants, and on any crop while it's in bloom. that would repeal Vermont's ban on neonicotinoid treated seeds if New York's ban is repealed.
-More than 90% of all corn and 50% of soybeans are grown from seeds coated with neonics, and they are used extensively on other cereal and oil crops and fruit and vegetables, according to the National Library of Medicine.
-"The U.S. Department of Agriculture's (USDA) 2014 pesticide monitoring report found neonics in 12 of 19 different fruits and ing multiple neonics," the Library reported.
+H.706 also proposes a ban on other uses of the pesticides, such as spraying them on certain types of crops or any ornamental plants, and on any crop while it's in bloom.
+Additionally, the bill includes a provision that would repeal Vermont's ban on neonicotinoid treated seeds if New York's ban is repealed.
+Effects on human health More than 90% of all corn and 50% of soybeans are grown from seeds coated with neonics, and they are used extensively on other cereal and oil crops and fruit and vegetables, according to the National Library of "The U.S. Department of Agriculture's (USDA) 2014 pesticide monitoring report found neonics in 12 of 19 different fruits and vegetables sampled, with 11 of these containing multiple neonics," the Library reported.